gsteemso/leopardbrew/share/doc/homebrew/Interesting-Taps-&-Branches.md

 *   [homebrew/brewdler](https://github.com/Homebrew/homebrew-brewdler)
     - A Bundler-equivalent for installing project dependencies from Homebrew.

-`brew search` looks in these main taps and as well in [mistydemeo/tigerbrew](https://github.com/mistydemeo/tigerbrew).
-So don't worry about missing stuff.
-We will add other taps to the search as they become well maintained and popular.

-You can be added as a maintainer for one of the Homebrew organization taps and aid the project!
-If you are interested write to our list: homebrew@librelist.com.
-We want your help!
+`brew search` does not look in any of these taps, only in [gsteemso/leopardbrew](https://github.com/gsteemso/leopardbrew), so you can be at least somewhat confident that what you download will build successfully.
+We may add taps back into the search if any with working formulæ come to our attention.

 ## Other Interesting Taps

 *   [osx-cross/avr](https://github.com/osx-cross/homebrew-avr)
     - GNU AVR toolchain (Libc, compilers and other tools for Atmel MCUs, useful for Arduino hackers and AVR programmers).

 *   [titanous/gnuradio](https://github.com/titanous/homebrew-gnuradio)
-    -  GNU Radio and friends running on OS X.
+    -  GNU Radio and friends running on Mac OS.

 *   [besport/ocaml](https://github.com/besport/homebrew-ocaml)
     - A tap for Ocaml libraries, though with caveats, it requires you install its customized ocaml formula.
 Perhaps a template for more work.

 *   [petere/postgresql](https://github.com/petere/homebrew-postgresql)
     - Allows installing multiple PostgreSQL versions in parallel.